JuanSebastianC9/Certifications/README.md

 Cloud Certification Prep

 This repository provides resources and example code to help you prepare for various cloud certifications.
-The current focus is on Microsoft Azure's DP-203T00: Designing and Implementing Data Solutions for Microsoft Azure (https://download.microsoft.com/download/A/B/9/AB9FA45E-B629-4DB8-A88E-947DF0877EE6/OD_475_changes.pdf).
-However, the structure allows for easy expansion to cover other cloud providers like AWS and GCP in the future.
+The structure allows for easy expansion to cover other cloud providers like AWS and GCP in the future.

 Directory Structure: